daduckMSFT/SfMC-Customer-Docs/index.md

 Please use the table of contents to skip around this guide as needed.

 Additionally, please remember this is not a troubleshooting guide, but rather a guide on opening up high quality cases.
+It will also not contain everything in the scope of Intune - this is just a high-level guide of what to submit for the majority of cases.

 ***